HelloGamesCompany/HelloEngine/SCRIPTING_INSTRUCTIONS.md

 ### What are API_GameObject, API_Transform ... ?

 The API_Object types are an interface class used to safely manage the current scene Entities and Components.
 These exist so you cannot accidentaly access a nullptr GameObject or Component.
-A console message appears when you try to use one of these API objects with a nullptr value, but the application doesnt stop running.
+A console message appears when you try to use one of these API objects with a nullptr value, but the application doesn't stop running.

 ### How to access other scripts

 To access other scripts, include their header file on your .cpp file to access their methods.
-Then you will need a form of getting that script instance.
+Then you will need a way to access that script instance.

 The recommended method is to use an inspector variable to access the other script's gameObject (API_GameObject).
 Then, use the GetScript method of the API_GameObject and cast the return value to a pointer of your own.